softprops/unfiltered-gae.g8/README.markdown

     g8 softprops/unfiltered-gae --name your-app
     cd your-app

-A support for running with the sbt [siasia/xsbt-web-plugin](https://github.com/siasia/xsbt-web-plugin#readme) plugin has been added to run a dev server until dev-appserver-start/stop have but added to the [gae sbt plugin][gaesbt]
+A support for running with the sbt [siasia/xsbt-web-plugin][webplugin] plugin has been added to run a dev server until dev-appserver-start/stop have but added to the [gae sbt plugin][gaesbt]

     sbt
-    jetty-run
+    container:start

 To deploy

     sbt appengine:deploy

-point your browse at http://localhost:8080/
+Point your browser at http://localhost:8080/

 ## TODO